-paragon designs and supplies automotive electronics and solutions, selling directly to OEMs, including sensors, interiors, digital assistance and body kinematics.
+paragon designs and supplies automotive electronics and solutions, selling directly to OEMs, including sensors, interior, digital assistance and body kinematics.
 Production facilities are in Germany, the US and China.
-Following the IPO in October 2017, paragon owns 60% of Voltabox.
+It retains 58% of Voltabox, which supplies battery power systems.

 The market disruptions developed rapidly due to COVID-19 and management focused on mitigating its impact.
 The sale process of its remaining stake in Voltabox now looks likely to be more protracted but it is to be accounted for as discontinued.
 In Q320 paragon’s continuing Automotive sales rose 9%, and ytd sales are €83.8m with an EBITDA margin of 9%.
 The reported 9M20 EBIT loss was €6.5m, a modest year-on-year improvement in Q320 benefiting from previous cost reduction measures, as well as management’s COVID-19 mitigation efforts.
 Management has indicated sales for Automotive for FY20 should be c €120m with potential for €125m and a 12% EBITDA margin.